TomBurdge/rust_go_beep_boop/README.md

 Wouldn't it be nice if we could use them together?

 It could look something like:
-* Go for the higher level glue iteration.
+* Go for the higher level code glue, iteration, and scripts.
 * Rust for performance critical operations.

 ## This is possible!